-Thanks to our integration with Cirrus8, you can import confirmed inspections directly into PIM, complete with relevant property information and tenant details.
+Thanks to our integration with Cirrus8, you can import scheduled inspections as well as scheduled and unscheduled Ad-Hoc Inspections directly into PIM, complete with relevant property information and tenant details.
 Plus, you can create a Work Request within PIM which uploads back to CirrusFM ready for further action.
-Please refer to our Work Request guide.
+Please refer to our Work Request guide for more information.

 Once you have completed your inspections in PIM, the reports are automatically pushed into Cirrus8 ready for you to complete your follow-up activities such as emailing Owners.

 First Time Set Up in PIM